damikun/trouble-training/Doc/OpenTelemetry.md

 <img src="./Assets/opentelemetry-logo.png" alt="OpenTelemtry logo" width="150"/>

- Is a collection of tools, APIs, and SDKs.
-Used to collect telemetry data from distributed systems in order to troubleshoot, debug and understand software's performance and behavior.
+Is a collection of tools, APIs and SDKs.
+Used to collect telemetry data from distributed systems to troubleshoot, debug, and understand software performance and behavior.

 **So what that means?**

-Many modern applications are Microservice-based.
-It is basically an interconnected mesh of services and understanding system performance from multiple sources becomes far more challenging.
-A single call in an app can invoke dozen of events.
+Many modern applications are microservice based.
+These are essentially an interconnected network of services, so understanding system performance from multiple sources is a major challenge.
+A single call in an application can trigger dozens of events.

-How can developers and engineers isolate a problem when something goes wrong or a request is running slow?
-Teams have struggled with the best way to generate, collect, and analyze telemetry data.
+How can developers and engineers isolate a problem when something goes wrong or a request runs slowly?
+Teams have wrestled with the best way to generate, collect, and analyze telemetry data.

-Thats why *Open Telemetry* comes in as new standard and from 2021 *OpenTelemetry* has reached a key milestone the [OpenTelemetry Tracing Specification](https://github.com/\open-telemetry/opentelemetry-specification/blob/main/specification/overview.md) version 1.0.
+That's why *Open Telemetry* exists as a new standard, and as of 2021, *OpenTelemetry* has reached a major milestone, the [OpenTelemetry Tracing Specification](https://github.com/\open-telemetry/opentelemetry-specification/blob/main/specification/overview.md) version 1.0.

+> &#10240;
-> **Opentelemetry** is stadardised way how to understand the whole chain of events and complex interaction between microservices.
+>**Opentelemetry** is a standardised way to understand the entire chain of events and the complex interaction between microservices.
+> &#10240;

 **Flow**

-The client instrumented app sends trace data over one of several available transports to collector which process and persist trace data to storage.
+The application instrumented by the client sends trace data via one of the various available transports to the collector, which processes the trace data and stores it in memory.

 <p align="center">
   <img alt="Opentelemetry flow" src="./Assets/opentelemetry_flow.PNG">